 Longtime Nebraska women’s gymnastics coach suddenly retires

 LINCOLN, Neb.
-(AP) — Longtime Nebraska women’s gymnastics coach Dan Kendig has announced his immediate retirement.
+(AP) — Longtime Nebraska women’s gymnastics coach Dan Kendig decided to retire Tuesday after he and athletic director Bill Moos met to discuss possible NCAA compliance issues in the program.

-An athletic department spokesman said Tuesday he couldn’t comment on the reason for Kendig’s sudden departure but said it is not tied to any issue involving student-athlete welfare.
+Moos said the decision was not tied to any issue involving student-athlete welfare.
 Kendig didn’t return phone or text messages.

 Assistant coach Heather Brink will be interim head coach this season, which starts in January.